Nightmare62107/FNF-ModernizedPsychEngine/Modernized Changelog.md

 		- Fixed the "Pause Screen RNG" Achievement not working

-		- Added the "hurt" animation to "bf-christmas"
+		- Added the "hurt" and "scared" animations to "bf-christmas"

 		- Added the "Arrow Spin" Event (spins the arrows left or right like how it does in VS Sonic.exe, in the song "Endless")